Our Team

 Licensed Psychologist

-Bryn Mawr psychologist Rayna Markin, Ph.D. works with adults, couples, and groups.
+Bryn Mawr and Philadelphia psychologist Rayna Markin, Ph.D. works with adults and couples via virtual therapy online.
 Her principal area of focus is maternal mental health, pregnancy loss, and infertility.
+Dr. Markin is author of the new book ‘Psychotherapy for Pregnancy Loss: Applying Relationship Science to Clinical Practice.’
 She is passionate about working with women and couples who have experienced pregnancy loss and/or infertility, helping them to process and make meaning from reproductive trauma, rebuild self-esteem, feel less alone and misunderstood, and more connected to their partners.
 Her theoretical orientation is influenced by psychodynamic, attachment, emotion-focused, and interpersonal psychotherapies.
 Clients describe Rayna as empathic, supportive, and easy to relate with.
 She places an emphasis on building collaborative therapeutic relationships that help her clients feel understood and accepted.

 Focuses